See Analytics Dashboard for a high-level view of your program's performance.

 This is like a marketing channel and is either explicitly defined or interpreted based on the login URL.
 For example, if the URL is facebook.com, the medium will be set to “social”.
 If a member clicks a link to your site and that link had a medium value set to “affiliate” then the medium will show as source.

 An example is a marketing email campaign.
-If you email your members and the CTA link in the email has a UTM for campaign, that campaign UTM will then be stored with the member visit.
+If you email your members and the CTA link in the email has a UTM for the campaign, that campaign UTM will then be stored with the member visit.

 What happens if a member shares multiple times within the same visit?